swinf/Swinf/README.rst

 ---------
 run command : **swinf-admin.py startproject newproject** and swinf will create a project directory.

-Inside current project directory, there are a `main.py` and three subdirectorys:
+Inside current project directory, there are a **main.py** and three subdirectories:

 .. controller::